Provinces of China

-Provinces (省 (Shěng)) are the most numerous type of province-level divisions in the People's Republic of China (PRC).
-There are currently 22 provinces administered by the PRC and one province that is claimed, but not administered, which is Taiwan, currently administered by the Republic of China (ROC).
+Provinces (省 (Shěng)) are the most numerous type of province-level divisions, the first-level subdivisions of the People's Republic of China (PRC).
+There are currently 22 provinces administered by the PRC, and one further area that it claims but does not administer, which is Taiwan Province.

-The local governments of Chinese provinces consists of a Provincial People's Government headed by a governor that acts as the executive, a Provincial People's Congress with legislative powers, and a parallel provincial branch of the Chinese Communist Party (CCP) that elects a party secretary and a provincial standing committee.
+The local governments of Chinese provinces consist of a Provincial People's Government headed by a governor that acts as the executive, a Provincial People's Congress with legislative powers, and a parallel provincial branch of the Chinese Communist Party (CCP) that elects a party secretary and a provincial standing committee.

 Government

 Provinces are the most common form of province-level governments.
 The legislative bodies of the provinces are the Provincial People's Congresses.
 The executive branch is the Provincial People's Government, led by a governor.
 The People's Government is answerable to both the State Council and the Provincial People's Congress.
 The provincial branch of the CCP has a Provincial Party Congress every five years, and elects a Standing Committee to exercise its authority when not in session.
 The Provincial Party Secretary is the de facto most important position in the province.